 If the world is to get anywhere near to net zero emissions by 2050, then it must indeed rush (Exhibit 2).
 The change will be drastic.
-On paper, net-zero emissions entails the closure of all coal burn within the next 13 years; gas-fired generation would be gone by the mid- 2040s.
+On paper, net-zero emissions entail the closure of all coal burn within the next 13 years; gas-fired generation would be gone by the mid- 2040s.
 Renewable generation must take its place – but only if we can commercialize the battery storage technology on time and scale.
 By ditching hydrocarbons and adopting electrification, global power demand will increase threefold by 2050.
 Every form of transport fuel will be changed utterly.
 Agriculture, long an exception to emissions reductions targets, must share the burden.
 The search for essential and technologically important metals needed for battery storage will accelerate.
 But so will questions over the environmental cost of doing so—time to get familiar with what a Life-Cycle Assessment* (LCA) entails.
 As the clock ticks on, the rush to decarbonize only will intensify.
 Less talk and more investment are needed if hydrogen is to become a reliable substitute for fossil fuels.
-If NZE is a serious goal, then much more time, more money, and more attention are needed.
+If NZE is a serious goal, much more time, money, and attention are required.

 ..and hard choices.

 The net-zero path will create winners and losers across markets and broader society.
 Governments must incentivize and penalize, nudge and compel.
 Hard decisions will be buffered by front-loading public spending to cushion the blow to the electorate.
 The environmental movement is both persuasive and motivated, and there is, for now, the political will for change.
 Yet, that core level of public support remains untested.

 Exhibit 2.
 Fossil fuel dominated (94%) of our primary energy mix in 7965.
 Sixty years later, its domination (84%) remains unchallenged.